-All recipients of HOME funds must contribute or match no less than 25% of HOME funds spent on affordable housing.
-As funds are draw down from HOME Investment Trust Funds, the District incurs a match liability, which must be satisfied by the end of each fiscal year and adds to the resources available for HOME-assisted projects.
-During this consolidated planning period, the District will use the Housing Production Trust Fund for HOME match requirements.
+All recipients of Home Investment Partnership (HOME) Program funds must contribute or match no less than 25 percent of HOME funds spent on affordable housing.
+As funds are draw down from HOME funds, the District incurs a match liability that must be satisfied by the end of each fiscal year and adds to the resources available for HOME-assisted projects.
+During this consolidated planning period, the District will use the HPTF for HOME match requirements.